xnd-project/plures-ruby/CONTRIBUTING.md

 want the error to be associated with, and the error is actually raised by the outermost function so that the user can properly track where exactly the error came from.

+So there shuold be two kinds:
+* Simple errors
+* Deeper, more complex errors.

 Links: